Richard Cross (photojournalist)

-Richard Cross (1950–1983) was a Pulitzer prize-nominated American photojournalist who worked in Colombia, Mexico, Tanzania, and the Central American countries of Nicaragua, El Salvador, Honduras, and Guatemala.
+Richard Cross (1950–1983) was a Pulitzer Prize-nominated American photojournalist who worked in Colombia, Mexico, Tanzania, and the Central American countries of Nicaragua, El Salvador, Honduras, and Guatemala.

-Life and career

-Born April 1, 1950, in Kansas City, Missouri, Richard Cross graduated from Northwestern University in 1972 with a degree in journalism.
+Early life and education

+Cross was born on April 1, 1950, in Kansas City, Missouri, the son of Russell and Francoise Cross.
+He attended Northwestern University from 1968-1972 and graduated with a degree in journalism.
+His interest in photography was inspired by the sociologist Howard S. Becker, who helped Cross learn how photography could be a research method, a sociological tool, and an art form.
+While at Northwestern he worked as the photo editor of the student newspaper as well as the director of the photographic laboratory.
+He also worked for six months as a medical photographer in the surgical department of Saint Francis Hospital of Evanston.

+Career

 After college he worked for one year as a photographer at the Daily Globe in Worthington, Minnesota, and then spent four years as a Peace Corps worker in Colombia as an audio-visual consultant and photographer.
 While in Colombia he began to collaborate with anthropologist Nina de Friedemann on a project researching Afro-Colombians in Palenque de San Basilio, one of the first communities of former slaves in the Americas.
 Friedemann and Cross co-wrote a book based on their research entitled Ma Ngombe: guerreros y ganaderos en Palenque, published in 1979, which included over 250 of Cross's photographs.

 In 1979 Cross left Colombia to begin documenting the civil wars in the Central American countries of Nicaragua, Honduras, El Salvador, and Guatemala.
 He also documented refugees from Central America who had fled into Mexico.
 He sold his photographs to a variety of magazines, newspapers, and news outlets including Newsweek and the Associated Press.
 Cross co-authored a book in 1982 with Nicaraguan priest and poet Ernesto Cardenal entitled Nicaragua: la guerra de liberación, which included dozens of his photographs.
 He was nominated by the Associated Press for a Pulitzer Prize for his photojournalism work in Nicaragua.

 Cross enrolled in a graduate program in visual anthropology at Temple University, and in 1980 he and fellow graduate student Peter Biella took thousands of photographs of the Ilparayuko Maasai people in Tanzania for an ethnographic film, entitled Maasai Solutions.
 The next year Cross and Biella co-authored a book entitled Maasai Solutions: A Film About East African Dispute and Settlement.